jennylarson27/ReboundEjectaDynamics/README.md

 Saves file to current directory

 **ejectaconpos** (mex, aT, bT, cT, h, lat, lon, beta, Nparts, tpos, mtarg, rhoT, shapemodel=False, vertfile=None)

+Determines initial positions of particles in an ejecta cone above the surface.

 Parameters:
 - mex: (_float_) The total mass of material ejected from the impact site.
 Calculated based on the size of the resulting crater